Currency:

 • whether users are willing to click on the button

-• is the site properly optimized for SEO
+• whether the site is properly optimized for SEO

 And so on and so on.

-So let's look at what elements of the entire ecosystem are useful to check from time to time, and what tools will be useful in this.
-I would like to point out that there are many types of data that can be analyzed - below are just a few examples.
+So let's look at what elements of the entire ecosystem are useful to check from time to time, and what tools will be useful for this.
+I'd like to point out that there are many types of data that can be parsed - I've given just a few examples below.

 Website analysis - what should be checked and with what tools?